 Orthopedic surgeons treat fractures all the time, but did you know that certain fractures can be a sign of a more serious underlying problem?
 If you are over the age of 50 and experience one of the following types of fractures, you should be screened for osteoporosis:

 Osteoporosis is a disease of the bone in which you lose too much bone as you age, making your bones more porous than they should be and weakening their underlying structure.
 The more porous your bones become, the more likely they are to break.

 Osteoporosis can affect both men and women, but multiple factors can increase your risk for developing osteoporosis, including:

 Unchecked, these individuals are at significantly increased risk for additional bone loss and future fractures.
 That’s why TSAOG Orthopaedics & Spine created the Bone Health Program.

 If you are over the age of 50 and are treated for a fracture known to be indicative of osteoporosis, your physician may refer you for a Bone Health consultation.
-There, our Fractures Liaison Service (FLS) Certified Nurse Practitioner will work with you to:
+During your bone health consultation a provider will work with you to:

 Ridgewood Orthopaedic Center